-On April 19, Europe gave 83 million euro ($92 million) to NGOs in Greece to help with the crisis, but actors in the field such as IRC's Day are worried that it is not enough, especially given the likelihood of another wave of migration.
+On April 19, Europe gave 83 million euros (about £70.8 million) to NGOs in Greece to help with the crisis, but people in the field such as IRC's Day are worried that it is not enough, especially given the likelihood of another wave of migration.

 "Additional funds are going to be needed and they're going to be needed to be dispersed as soon as possible," said Day.
 "Less money now is more important than giving ten times as much money six months from now."

 If Turkey gains visa liberalization, it could spur a wave of mass migration to the Schengen Area, the name of the bloc of 26 countries inside which citizens can travel freely, from Turkey's population of 75 million.
 Europe has two options: Grant Turkey visa liberalization and receive an unknown amount of Turkish migrants to EU countries, or continue to stall until Turkey realizes it will not receive visa liberalization and reopens the Aegean route to Greece.

 Some European dissatisfaction with how the refugee crisis has been handled is spurred by the lack of registration checks, which caused an inflow of economic migrants from North African countries like Morocco and Algeria rather than Syria.
 In January, the vice president to the European Commission said that 60 percent of the people coming into Europe were economic migrants, not refugees.